TanYiQing/C-20-Template-Project/README.md

 2. Clang 14.0.4
 3. MSVC

 To use all of these compilers, you need to install these compilers.
-Then, just copy .vscode folder whenever you create a new project.
+Then, just copy all the files and drag all into a folder named .vscode folder whenever you create a new project.